IPS-LMU/The-EMU-SDMS-Manual/_book/emuDB.md

 ## 1 Phonetic Phonetic STRING          FALSE          FALSE
 ```

 Even though no attribute definition has been added to the `Phonetic` level, it already contains an attribute definition that has the same name as its level.
 This attribute definition represents the obligatory primary attribute of that level.
 As every level must contain an attribute definition that has the same name as its level, it is automatically added by the `add_levelDefinition()` function.
-To follow the above example, R Example \@ref(rexample:emuDB-addAttrDef) adds a further attribute definition to the `Phonetic` level that contains the SAMPA versions of our annotations.
+To follow the above example, the next R code snippet adds a further attribute definition to the `Phonetic` level that contains the SAMPA versions of our annotations.

 ```r